chenwangnida/MENHBSA4SWSC/README.md

 # Title
-Source code of MEEDA algorithms for semantic web service composition
+Source code of MEEDA algorithms for semantic web service composition.

 # Getting Started
 These instructions will get you a copy of the project and running on your local machine.